 Like Jeff, Holly no long exchanges her time for money.
 Rather, she like Jeff is inspired by a calling.
 She doesn’t want anyone else to end their life like her parents did, in constant fear of running out of money.
-Inspired by her calling she how teaches others about money.
-Her book, Hidden Investing: What the Wealthiest 1% Know That We Don’t educates others on how they too can acquire financial wealth and flourish abundantly in all areas of life to do better and do more.
+Inspired by her calling she now teaches others about money.
+Her book, Hidden Investing: What the Wealthiest 1% Know That We Don’t educate others on how they too can acquire financial wealth and flourish abundantly in all areas of life to do better and do more.

 The 5 Ways to Acquire Wealth through Real Estate Investing

-The answer to these questions is cash flowing income producing real estate investing.
-The IDEAL way to acquire wealth.
+The answer to these questions is cash-flowing, income-producing real estate investing—the IDEAL way to acquire wealth.